VazkiiMods/Botania/doc/future-version-notes.md

 * straw bed
 * cushions
 * Abandoned Camp (in all kinds of biomes)
+  * provide explorer maps to other camps, ancient cities, mineshafts, desert pyramids, warm ocean ruins, and some structures you could also locate via maps sold by cartographer villagers
+    (none of these are relevant to the Loonium, as we excluded structure maps for performance reasons)
 * Notable data component changes:
   * `minecraft:block_transformer` – for the various right-click actions of axes, shovels, and hoes that transform blocks, potentially with a loot item drop
     * not for e.g. water bottles, shears, or honey comb waxing